rrcenter/cocos2dx-lite/README.md

 *NOTE* : From [tag v5](https://github.com/c0i/cocos2dx-lite/tree/v5), this repo remove all *templates*, just provide a runable lua app and a tool for rename the app.

 It bases on [cocos2d-x](https://github.com/cocos2d/cocos2d-x) v3 branch, but remove 3D and other features.
-It works on iOS, Android, OS X and Windows.
+It works on iOS, Android, macOSand Windows.

 The major change: